johnkucera00/Portfolio/README.md

 ### [Evolution of System Performance](./SystemPerformance-ResearchPaper.pdf) (Research)
 #### CMIS 310 Computer Systems and Architecture

 I wrote a research paper analyzing how evolution of computer technology has improved system performance.
-I researched RISC and studied similarities and differences among its implementations over the past two decades.
+I researched RISC (Reduced Instruction Set Computer) and studied similarities and differences among its implementations over the past two decades.
 I also underlined the impact that pipelining, cache memory, and virtual memory had on system performance improvement when implemented with RISC.

 ## Workshop